HOUSTON, TX DENTIST OFFERS SNORING TREATMENT AND TIPS ON HOW TO STOP SNORING

 Snoring occasionally is common.
 Colds, seasonal allergies, or environmental changes can cause normal snoring from time to time.
 If you suffer from occasional snoring, try the following at-home solutions for a better night’s sleep.

 - Sleep on your side.
 When you sleep in a supine position on your back, your tongue and soft tissues may fall against the back wall of your throat.
 When these structures fall, you may notice vibrating or snoring sounds.
-Sleeping on your side helps prevent the collapse by keeping the structures in place.
+Sleeping on your side helps prevent collapse by keeping the structures in place.

 - Avoid alcohol.
-Alcohol and sedative medication relax the muscles throughout the body, including those in your throat.
+Alcohol and sedative medication relaxes the muscles throughout the body, including those in your throat.
 This increases the possibility of snoring.
 Alcohol consumption at night often makes snoring worse, even for people who normally do not snore.

 - Develop good sleeping habits.
 Patients who work long hours or do not get enough sleep are more likely to crash into a deep sleep.
 The muscles of the throat are floppier when the body is overly tired.
 Snoring is possible if you do not have a good nighttime routine or do not get enough sleep.

 - Open your nasal passages.
 When your nose is blocked due to allergies or a cold, opening the nasal passages can help improve the flow of air.
-Before going to bed, try taking a hot shower, rinsing your nasal passages with salt water, or applying nasal strips.
+Before going to bed, try taking a hot shower, rinsing your nasal passages with saltwater, or applying nasal strips.

 - Clean your bed pillows.
 Dirty pillows or pillowcases can trigger allergies and cause snoring.
 Keep allergens such as dust mites and animal dander away by cleaning your pillows regularly.
 Simply put your pillows in the dryer periodically to minimize allergens.
-Replace old pillows with new every six to twelve months.
+Replace old pillows with new ones every six to twelve months.